Process development for Desktop

-- Work queues – Blue Prism Desktop is not designed to operate like a Blue Prism Enterprise runtime resource, completing one case after another in batch mode, and potentially sharing data with other runtime resources via a common work queue.
+- Work queues – Desktop is not designed to operate like a Blue Prism Enterprise runtime resource, completing one case after another in batch mode, and potentially sharing data with other runtime resources via a common work queue.
 Desktop is intended to operate in isolation from other runtime resources, controlled by the Desktop user, working cases individually.
 For this reason, Desktop solutions do not have access to Blue Prism work queues and cannot use the Work Queues VBO.
 Work queues are not available in System or in Control Room.

-Environment locks – The Blue Prism Desktop solution does not work simultaneously with other Blue Prism processes, so it has no need for environment locks.
+Environment locks – The Desktop solution does not work simultaneously with other Blue Prism processes, so it has no need for environment locks.
 The Environment Locking VBO and the Environment Locks screen are not available.